 (1) In this section —

-“officer” has the same meaning as in section 28A;
+officer has the same meaning as in section 28A;

-“relevant section” means section 7 of the Agricultural and Veterinary Chemicals (Western Australia) Amendment Act 2001;
+relevant section means section 7 of the Agricultural and Veterinary Chemicals (Western Australia) Amendment Act 2001;

-“relevant time”, in relation to a thing, means the time at which the thing was done or omitted to be done or purported to have been done or omitted to be done.
+relevant time, in relation to a thing, means the time at which the thing was done or omitted to be done or purported to have been done or omitted to be done.

 (2) Anything done or omitted to be done by an officer before the commencement of the relevant section that would have been validly done or omitted had the relevant section come into operation before the relevant time has, and is deemed always to have had, the same force and effect as it would have had if the relevant section had come into operation before the relevant time.